SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-I-IP-M01-001.md

 ## Description

-In order to properly secure the Remote Function Call (RFC) interface that is used as a communication interface between SAP systems, all RFC connections, RFC authorizations and RFC interfaces must be considered.
+To properly secure the Remote Function Call (RFC) interface used as a communication interface between SAP systems, all RFC connections, RFC authorizations, and RFC interfaces must be considered.

 ## Implementation